Skip to main content

 1. What must I do before I can file an individual right of action appeal with the MSPB?

 Before you can file an individual right of action appeal with MSPB, you must first seek corrective action with the Office of Special Counsel (OSC), as required by 5 U.S.C. § 1214(a)(3).
 This is done by filing a complaint with OSC.
 OSC's Complaint Form and further information about their procedures are available at the OSC website.
 For time limits on filing an appeal with MSPB after seeking corrective action from OSC, please see the separate MSPB publication entitled Initial Appeal Process for more information.
-Instead of filing a complaint with OSC, FBI employees must seek corrective action through the Department of Justice by following the procedures at 28 C.F.R.
-Part 27.

 In an otherwise appealable action, you have the option of first seeking corrective action with OSC, as described above, or you can file a direct appeal with MSPB without first seeking corrective action from OSC.